Alluxio/alluxio/docs/en/ufs/Storage-Overview.md

 ``` -->

-Visit your bucket `<BUCKET>/<DIRECTORY>` to verify the files and directories created by Alluxio exist.
+Visit your container `<CONTAINER>/<DIRECTORY>` or bucket `<BUCKET>/<DIRECTORY>` to verify the files and directories created by Alluxio exist.
 If there are no errors, then you have successfully configured your storage system!

 To stop Alluxio, you can run: